sourcegraph/sourcegraph-public-snapshot/doc/admin/auth/saml_with_microsoft_adfs.md

 1. Visit `https://sourcegraph.example.com`.
 (If you are already authenticated from before configuring the SAML auth provider, sign out of Sourcegraph.)
 1. When prompted to sign into ADFS, provide the `alice` credentials and continue.
 1. Confirm that you are authenticated to Sourcegraph as `alice`.

+Confirm there are no error messages in the `sourcegraph/server` Docker container logs (or the `sourcegraph-frontend` pod logs, if Sourcegraph is deployed to a Kubernetes cluster).
+The most likely error message indicating a problem is `Error prefetching SAML service provider metadata`.
+See [SAML troubleshooting](/admin/auth/saml#saml-troubleshooting) for more tips.